 Another precedent rooted in the Act of Union, and the most unfortunate for French-speaking Canadians, was Lord Durham’s hope that French-speaking Canadians would become a minority in the large Province of Canada.
 The Province of Canada was a short-lived administration.
 It lasted a mere sixteen (16) years, which did not allow English-speaking Canadians to become more numerous than French-speaking Canadians.

 However, matters would differ after the B.N.A (British North America) Act (1867) was passed.
 The B.N.A.
 Act federated Ontario (Canada West), Quebec (Canada East), New Brunswick, and Nova Scotia.
-Once the Confederation joined the four provinces purchased Rupert’s Land from the Hudson’s Bay Company, Canada could stretch from sea to sea, which it did.
+After they entered Confederation joined the four provinces, the Dominion of Canada purchased Rupert’s Land from the Hudson’s Bay Company, Canada could stretch from sea to sea, which it did.
 British Columbia was promised an intercontinental railroad, a promise that brought it into Confederation, on 10 July 1871.
 By the turn of the century, the province of Quebec had become one of nine (9) provinces, and, with the addition of Newfoundland (1949), it could become one of ten (10) provinces. where French-speaking Canadians could not be educated in French.
 The above is somewhat repetitive, but beginning in 1837-1838, English Canadians and French Canadians sought responsible government, not division.

 After Confederation, Quebec was one of a handful of provinces and soon the only province where French-speaking Canadians could be educated in French.
 Until 1998, Montreal had its Protestant School Board of Greater Montreal.
 It was founded in 1951 as a replacement for the Montreal Protestant Central Board.
 (See Protestant School Board of Greater Montreal, Wikipedia.)
-Quebec has been officially unilingual since 1974, under Robert Bourassa (Bill-22), but, despite its status, English-speaking Canadians residing in Quebec can live a lifetime without knowing French.
+Quebec has been officially unilingual since 1974, under Robert Bourassa (Bill-22), but, despite the status of the province, English-speaking Canadians residing in Quebec do not have to learn French unless they enter a career demanding a knowledge of French.

 The War of 1812